 Shooting handheld photography has many benefits.
 You can get more angles quickly, it’s lighter and more compact, and you can experiment more with various creative angles.
 The downside is you can’t shoot HDR photography, long exposures, or night photography.

-When I first started out I insisted always staying handheld as I thought all those other forms of photography were just gimmicks.
-I wanted to be more of a walk around photographer, with exceptions of course.
+When I first started out I insisted on always staying handheld as I thought all those other forms of photography were just gimmicks.
+I wanted to be more of a walk-around photographer, with exceptions of course.
 Like night photography.
 There is really no way around this one unless you have super fast lenses and an amazing sensor.

-For the several years shooting all handheld I got some amazing photos.
-A lot of my best images where even done this way and I learned a lot of great techniques for photography because of the freedom you have shooting handheld.
+For the several years of shooting all handheld, I got some amazing photos.
+A lot of my best images were even done this way and I learned a lot of great techniques for photography because of the freedom you have shooting handheld.

 I always thought tripods were more for people who were just lazy or couldn’t hold their cameras still since a lot of people have very shaky hands.

 Here are some samples of my handheld photography

 You can get great results shooting all handheld.
 It allows you to get in and close and quickly capture very unique angles.

 I wanted to learn better and more advanced techniques for photography.
 I wanted my photos to be more like the fine art landscape prints I’ve seen in galleries, and a lot of times I just couldn’t get their handheld.